PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* We tried to identify the direct connection between collision and alpha values in ``correlate_ coll_alpha.py``.
+We're looking at the entire neuron and plotting the relations of collisions and alpha values per axon\dendrite.
+We also normalize these aggregated probabilities with the topological length of the neuron.
+We see that the axons' collision probability remains fixed throughout its length, while dendrites are less fixed and more variable.

 * I took from the table of all pairs of proximal axons and dendrites, found in ``distance_ alpha.py``, two groups - the mostest closest pairs, and all other pairs, and tried to plot them together to see if the distribution of the mostest closest looks different than the